nulab/backlog-power-ups/CONTRIBUTING.md

 ### Add an Entry Point

 > [!TIP]
-> Variables exported from /utils, such as definePowerUpsPlugin, can be used without importing them.
+> Variables exported from `/utils`, such as `definePowerUpsPlugin`, can be used without importing them.
 > See: https://wxt.dev/guide/essentials/config/auto-imports

 First, define an entry point in `plugins/{plugin_id}.ts` or `plugins/{plugin_id}/index.ts` using `definePowerUpsPlugin()`.